The Beginning, Christian Schloe

 Talking about our hair helps.

-I understand and accept dying issues around my life.
+I understand and accept dying issues in my life.
 But with Clare, my grief swells.

 Maybe it’s easier to leave than be left.